mee-vishal/neural_ninjas_hackmol6.O/README.md

 - 📊 Track detected potholes across frames
 - 🧮 Score road quality based on density, area, and location of potholes

+## ❓ Why This Project?

+Potholes and damaged roads are a major concern in both urban and rural areas, leading to vehicle damage, accidents, and decreased road safety.
+Manual road inspections are time-consuming, inconsistent, and resource-intensive.

+This project aims to **automate the process of road quality analysis** using computer vision and deep learning.
+By leveraging YOLOv8's powerful object detection capabilities, our system can:

+- Detect potholes accurately from videos or real-time camera feeds
+- Estimate the **area of damage** and track its location
+- Generate a **road quality score** to help authorities prioritize maintenance
+- Enable **scalable and efficient monitoring** across large road networks

+By combining AI with real-world impact, this project serves as a step toward smarter cities and safer infrastructure.

 ---

 ## 🛠 Tech Stack